PrimalRex/QuadTree--UE5/README.md

 *QTreeNode*
 - Main Node for recursive based tree generation.
-- Features AABBInclusion, Insertion, Partition, Experimental RangeQuery
+- Features AABBInclusion, Insertion, Deletion (w/ Unpartition), Partition, Refresh, Radial Range Query

 *QTreeManager*
 - Creates and manages an instance of a QuadTree
 - Adjustable in scale, quadrant depth + size

 *QTreeItem*
-- Child Actor that is spawned and is queried in each quandrant
+- Child Actor that is spawned and is queried in each quadrant
 - Uses Interface for Debug

 *QTreeComponent*